zuzg/domain-aware-hyperspectral-ml/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 ![Anaconda](https://img.shields.io/badge/Anaconda-%2344A833.svg?logo=anaconda&logoColor=white)

-# Domain-Aware Machine Learning Architectures for Hyperspectral Remote Sensing
+# Physics-Informed Spectral Modeling for Hyperspectral Imaging

-This repository contains the implementation code for the thesis:
+This repository contains the implementation code for the paper:
-**"Domain-Aware Machine Learning Architectures for Hyperspectral Remote Sensing"**.
+**"Physics-Informed Spectral Modeling for Hyperspectral Imaging"**.

 The project aims to design and evaluate machine learning models that incorporate domain-specific knowledge for improved analysis of hyperspectral data.
 This includes benchmarks, custom models, and tools for prediction and evaluation.